GSA/LAMP-CentOS-with-Vagrant/README.md

 ## Usage

+The Vagrantfile specifies the IP address that the VM will use (default is `192.168.33.10`) and the hostname is `centos63.local`.

+You should update your hosts file on your machine with these, eg edit `/etc/hosts` and add `192.168.33.10 centos63.local`

-Now, you can reach the webroot with `http://localhost:8080`.
+Once fully built and deployed, you can reach the WordPress deployment at `http://centos63.local`.
-Also you can find a working installation of PhpMyAdmin under `http://localhost:8080/phpMyAdmin/`.

-The Mysql password for root is empty.
+The default Mysql password for root is `vagrant`.

 To login into the VM type
 ```bash